- Bus passes in Las Vegas can be a great way to save money, coming in both 1 and 3-day varieties.

 In this post, I’m going to help you determine whether or not a longer-term bus pass, specifically the 3-day option, is worth buying in Las Vegas.

-How Much Does a Bus Pass Cost in Las Vegas?
+How Much Does a Bus Pass Cost?

 Before diving into the pros and cons of the bus in Las Vegas, let’s define how much a bus pass costs.